Docs

 • Feature requests

-This guide introduces Timefold’s Employee Shift Scheduling model and walks you through the steps to use Timefold Platform to create an employee shift schedule.
+This guide introduces Timefold’s Employee Shift Scheduling model and walks you through the steps to use Timefold Platform to create an optimized employee shift scheduling solution.

 1. Navigate to https://app.timefold.ai.